How to Repair Glass Crack Window

 Gather Your Materials:

-Before you begin gathering your materials, make sure you have a clear understanding of the size and location of the crack in your glass window.
+Before you begin gathering your materials, make sure you have a clear understanding of the size and location of the crack in the piece of glass.
 This will help you determine how much of each material you will need.

 what you need to repair a Glass